Simon's Megalomaniacal Legal Resources

 That is, it's not counted 30 days from the applicant 'learning' of the events (which is called 'discoverability', and which is the method used in for non-JR claim purposes Limitations Act [s.5(1)]), rather it's counted directly from the triggering decision or event - even if you don't yet know of it.
 If you miss the events by 30 days you have to both move quickly and hope you fall under an extension provision [JRPA s.5(2-3)], otherwise you're out of time and can't bring the application.

-The net effect then of this shortening of the limitation period for JRs is to drastically increase the uncertainty, effort and expense of challenging government administrative actions.
-Without a firm and reliable statutory 'extension' to extend the JR limitation while the applicant is pursuing these legally-required alternatives the party is put at serious risk of forever losing their rights to challenge these decision and actions.
+Consequently, the net effect then of this shortening of the limitation period for JRs is to drastically increase the uncertainty, effort and expense of challenging government administrative actions - all this in a manner that I think is obviously unfair and designed to protect the executive government and Crown entities from legal challenges.
+Without a firm and reliable common law or statutory 'extension' to extend the JR limitation while the applicant is pursuing these legally-required alternatives the party is put at serious risk of forever losing their rights to challenge these decision and actions.
 This violates quite sensible rules like the prohibition against a 'multiplicity of proceedings' [CJA 138], and increases the already profound logistic burden on the JR applicant in their pursuit of otherwise pointless stays.

 JR Laches